Eaglw/Chemical_Engineering/Numerical Simulation/2. Boundary contiditions/BC - outflow condition.md

 2. $\mathbf{n}$ is the unit normal vector pointing outward.

 Physically, this condition represents an outlet in an ambient at pressure $p_{out}$
-• At variance with the previous one, the condition on a boundary of the
-domain where the fluid exits is not univocally defined and depends on
+With this condition on a boundary of the domain, the velocity profile is not univocally defined and depends on the specific problem.
-the specific problem

-• The quantity T • n is the «traction», which is the force exerted by the fluid
+The quantity $\mathbf{T\cdot n}$ is the «traction», which is the force exerted by the fluid
-on the boundary
+on the boundary.

+Esempio per vedere che in uscita abbiamo non fully developed flow

+## Alternative BC that takes into account only the normal outflow
+>[!definition]
+>